dadi/docs/identity/confidenceScoring.md

 title: Collision probability
 ---

-## Confidence scoring

-confidence scores are calculated by DADI Identity over time, improving as the available sample size increases.
+Confidence scores are calculated by DADI Identity over time, improving as the available sample size increases.
 The scores given below are from our own testing using a sample size in the low millions of users in a multi-product setup.

 Different audience profiles will yield different results, especially in single-product setups.

 _Note: UUIDs are issued with a gaurentee of uniqueness.
 Confidence scoring **only applies** to fingerprints_

-### Performance comparisons
+## Performance comparisons

-#### Version 0.8 (previous build)
+### Version 0.8 (previous build)

 | What | Sample size (000's) | Matches (000's) | Collisions (000's) | Confidence score |
 |------|---------------------|-----------------|------------|------------------|